JanisGeise/robust_MB_DRL_for_flow_control/README.md

 It is important to note that the training routine implemented in these scripts corresponds to the training routine implemented in
 *env_model_rotating_cylinder.py*.
 Further, since the scripts use the *matplotlib* library, they should be executed on a local machine (not an HPC cluster).
 The overall runtimes of these scripts are generally in the order of minutes up to approximately one hour when executed on a local machine, depending on the setup.
-The *test_env_models* directory as well as the *scripts_py_plots* directory is generally not required for conducting model-free or model-based trainings.
+The *test_env_models* directory as well as the *scripts_py_plots* directory is not required for conducting model-free or model-based trainings.

-### Running a training on a local machine
-still TODO, refer to [drlfoam](https://github.com/OFDataCommittee/drlfoam) for comprehensive guide, here just a brief overview...

-additional requirements for running parameter studies etc. can be found in the [requirements.txt](https://github.com/JanisGeise/robust_MB_DRL_for_flow_control/blob/main/requirements.txt)
+The additional requirements for using the scripts in the *test_env_models* directory can be found in the [requirements.txt](https://github.com/JanisGeise/robust_MB_DRL_for_flow_control/blob/main/requirements.txt)

-### Running a training on an HPC cluster
+### Installation and running a training
-still TODO, refer to [drlfoam](https://github.com/OFDataCommittee/drlfoam) for comprehensive guide, here just a brief overview...
+The installation of *drlfoam* is thoroughly described in the [drlfoam](https://github.com/OFDataCommittee/drlfoam) repository along with a comprehensive guide on how to conduct trainings either on a local machine or on HPC clusters.
+Since the *drlfoam* repository is frequently updated, some instructions or dependencies may change in the future and are therefore not presented here in order to avoid any discrepancies between *drlfoam* and this repository.

 Examples of shell-scripts for submitting jobs on an HPC cluster (here for the [Phoenix](https://www.tu-braunschweig.de/it/dienste/21/phoenix) cluster of TU Braunschweig) can be found in [run_job.sh](https://github.com/JanisGeise/robust_MB_DRL_for_flow_control/blob/main/run_job.sh)